Bioflex/ZapNews/README.md

-# ZapNews: Personalized News Feed
+ZapNews: Personalized News Feed

-**ZapNews** is a web-based application designed to deliver personalized news content to users based on their selected preferences.
-By aggregating articles from various sources using RSS feeds and filtering them according to user-defined categories, ZapNews ensures a tailored and efficient news consumption experience.
+ZapNews is a web-based application designed to deliver personalized news content to users based on their selected preferences.
+By aggregating articles from various sources using RSS feeds and filtering them according to user-defined categories, ZapNews ensures a tailored and efficient news consumption experience.​

----

-## 📌 Features
+📌 Features

-- **User Authentication**: Secure registration and login functionalities to manage user access.
+User Authentication: Secure registration and login functionalities to manage user access.​

-- **Preference Selection**: Users can choose their preferred news categories to customize their feed.
+Preference Selection: Users can choose their preferred news categories to customize their feed.​

-- **RSS Feed Integration**: Aggregates news articles from multiple sources using RSS feeds.
+RSS Feed Integration: Aggregates news articles from multiple sources using RSS feeds.​

-- **Content-Based Filtering**: Filters and displays news articles based on user-selected categories.
+Content-Based Filtering: Filters and displays news articles based on user-selected categories.​

-- **Responsive Web Interface**: Developed using HTML and CSS to ensure a user-friendly experience across devices.
+Responsive Web Interface: Developed using HTML and CSS to ensure a user-friendly experience across devices.​

-- **Email Notifications**: Sends confirmation and notification emails to users upon registration and other actions.
+Email Notifications: Sends confirmation and notification emails to users upon registration and other actions.​

----

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-- **Frontend**: HTML, CSS

-- **Backend**: Python, Flask

-- **Database**: MySQL
+Frontend: HTML, CSS​

+Backend: Python, Flask​

+Database: MySQL​

-- **News Aggregation**: RSS Feeds
+News Aggregation: RSS Feeds

----

-## 🚀 Getting Started
+🚀 Getting Started

-### Prerequisites
+Prerequisites

-- Python 3.x
+Python 3.x​

-- MySQL Server
+MySQL Server​

-- pip (Python package installer)
+pip (Python package installer)